-Chong, H, Campbell, L, Padula, M, Hill, C, Harry, L, Li, SS, Wilkins, MR, Herbert, BR & Carter, DA 2012, 'Time-Course Proteome Analysis Reveals the Dynamic Response of Cryptococcus gattii Cells to Fluconazole', PLoS One, vol. 7, no. 8, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Chong, H, Campbell, L, Padula, M, Hill, C, Harry, L, Li, SS, Wilkins, MR, Herbert, BR & Carter, DA 2012, 'Time-Course Proteome Analysis Reveals the Dynamic Response of Cryptococcus gattii Cells to Fluconazole', PLoS One, vol. 7, no. 8, pp. 1-10.View/Download from: Publisher's site

 Cryptococcus gattii is an encapsulated fungus capable of causing fatal disease in immunocompetent humans and animals.
 As current antifungal therapies are few and limited in efficacy, and resistance is an emerging issue, the development of new treatment strategies is urgently required.
 The current study undertook a time-course analysis of the proteome of C. gattii during treatment with fluconazole (FLC), which is used widely in prophylactic and maintenance therapies.
 The aims were to analyze the overall cellular response to FLC, and to find fungal proteins involved in this response that might be useful targets in therapies that augment the antifungal activity of FLC.
 During FLC treatment, an increase in stress response, ATP synthesis and mitochondrial respiratory chain proteins, and a decrease in most ribosomal proteins was observed, suggesting that ATP-dependent efflux pumps had been initiated for survival and that the maintenance of ribosome synthesis was differentially expressed.
 Two proteins involved in fungal specific pathways were responsive to FLC.
 An integrative network analysis revealed co-ordinated processes involved in drug response, and highlighted hubs in the network representing essential proteins that are required for cell viability.
 This work demonstrates the dynamic cellular response of a typical susceptible isolate of C. gattii to FLC, and identified a number of proteins and pathways that could be targeted to augment the activity of FLC

-Packer, JM, Irish, JL, Herbert, BR, Hill, C, Padula, M, Blair, S, Carter, D & Harry, L 2012, 'Specific Non-Peroxide Antibacterial Effect Of Manuka Honey On The Staphylococcus Aureus Proteome', International Journal Of Antimicrobial Agents, vol. 40, no. 1, pp. 43-50.View/Download from: UTS OPUS or Publisher's site
+Packer, JM, Irish, JL, Herbert, BR, Hill, C, Padula, M, Blair, S, Carter, D & Harry, L 2012, 'Specific Non-Peroxide Antibacterial Effect Of Manuka Honey On The Staphylococcus Aureus Proteome', International Journal Of Antimicrobial Agents, vol. 40, no. 1, pp. 43-50.View/Download from: Publisher's site

 Manuka honey, derived from the New Zealand flowering plant Leptospermum scoparium, shows promise as a topical antibacterial agent and effective chronic wound dressing.
 The aim of this study was to determine the non-peroxide antibacterial effects of this

-Strauss, M, Liew, AT, Turnbull, L, Whitchurch, CB, Monahan, LG & Harry, L 2012, '3D-SIM super resolution microscopy reveals a bead-like arrangement for FtsZ and the division machinery: implications for triggering cytokinesis', Plos Biology, vol. 10, no. 9, p. e1001389.View/Download from: UTS OPUS or Publisher's site
+Strauss, M, Liew, AT, Turnbull, L, Whitchurch, CB, Monahan, LG & Harry, L 2012, '3D-SIM super resolution microscopy reveals a bead-like arrangement for FtsZ and the division machinery: implications for triggering cytokinesis', Plos Biology, vol. 10, no. 9, p. e1001389.View/Download from: Publisher's site

 FtsZ is a tubulin-like GTPase that is the major cytoskeletal protein in bacterial cell division.
 It polymerizes into a ring, called the Z ring, at the division site and acts as a scaffold to recruit other division proteins to this site as well as providing a contractile force for cytokinesis.
 To understand how FtsZ performs these functions, the in vivo architecture of the Z ring needs to be established, as well as how this structure constricts to enable cytokinesis.
 Conventional wide-field fluorescence microscopy depicts the Z ring as a continuous structure of uniform density.
 Here we use a form of super resolution microscopy, known as 3D-structured illumination microscopy (3D-SIM), to examine the architecture of the Z ring in cells of two Gram-positive organisms that have different cell shapes: the rod-shaped Bacillus subtilis and the coccoid Staphylococcus aureus.
 We show that in both organisms the Z ring is composed of a heterogeneous distribution of FtsZ.
 In addition, gaps of fluorescence were evident, which suggest that it is a discontinuous structure.
 Time-lapse studies using an advanced form of fast live 3D-SIM (Blaze) support a model of FtsZ localization within the Z ring that is dynamic and remains distributed in a heterogeneous manner.
 However, FtsZ dynamics alone do not trigger the constriction of the Z ring to allow cytokinesis.
 Lastly, we visualize other components of the divisome and show that they also adopt a bead-like localization pattern at the future division site.
 Our data lead us to propose that FtsZ guides the divisome to adopt a similar localization pattern to ensure Z ring constriction only proceeds following the assembly of a mature divisome.